semaphoreci/docs/docs/examples/deploy-to-digitalocean.md

     pipeline_file: deploy-k8s.yml
 ```

 This defines a simple deployment pipeline which can be triggered manually on every revision on every branch.
-You can generally define as many pipelines for a project as you need using a variety of options and conditions.
-For designing custom delivery pipelines, consult the [promotions reference documentation][promotions-ref].
+You can define as many pipelines as you need for a project, using a variety of options and conditions.
+To learn how to design custom delivery pipelines, consult the [promotions reference documentation][promotions-ref].

 ## Storing credentials in secrets

-Create three new [Semaphore secrets][secrets-guide] using the [sem CLI][sem-create-ref].
+Create three new [Semaphore secrets][secrets-guide], using the [sem CLI][sem-create-ref].

-- Store the Docker Hub credentials.
+- Store the Docker Hub credentials in the first with the following command:

 ```bash
 sem create secret dockerhub \